okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 Scope is an essential concept in programming languages.
 Scope defines when an identifier is valid.
 Recall that an identifier is the name of a variable or the name of a function.
 Scope limits when those names can be used.

-Consider the function paramater like `name` in our earlier example:
+Consider the function parameter like `name` in our earlier example:

 	function sayHelloTo(name) {
 		console.log("hello " + name);
 	}

-Because it is a paramater, `name` is scoped to the `sayHelloTo` function.
+Because it is a parameter, `name` is scoped to the `sayHelloTo` function.
 Its use is limited to that function.
 Try to refer to `name` anywhere else in the program and you receive a:

 	ReferenceError: name is not defined

 `name` is like a variable that can only be used inside the function.
-What if you have a second function with its own `name` paramater:
+What if you have a second function with its own `name` parameter:

 	function sayHelloTo(name) {
 		console.log("hello " + name);